 The GAC intervened in the evaluation process in a manner that was problematic and unfair during the 2012 round.

-The role of the Board and the GAC should be more clear and consistently applied in subsequent rounds of the application process, including with respect to applications for geographic names.
+The role of the Board and the GAC should be clearer and consistently applied in subsequent rounds of the application process, including with respect to applications for geographic names.

 f.1.2.2 What types of mechanisms should exist to exercise rights or establish roles in the process?